Arcadia-Science/2023-actin-embedding/README.md

 ### 6. Download AlphaFold structures

-Next, we downloaded all available AlphaFold sturctures using the `2_get_alphafold_structures.ipynb` notebook.
+Next, we downloaded all available AlphaFold sturctures using the `2_get_alphafold_structures.ipynb` notebook from within the `2023-actin-embedding/notebooks` folder..
 Alternatively, you can use the `download_pdbs.py` script from the [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography) repo.

 ### 7. Run ProteinCartography "Cluster Mode"